 Yes.
-If you are donating online, please select “I wish to donate in honor or memory of someone” under the Options section on the Giving Checkout page.
+If you are donating online, please select “I wish to donate in honor or memory of someone” under the Options section of the Checkout screen on the Giving page.
 Here you will be able to note the person you are making the donation in honor of/in memory of.
-If you would like Peace Corps to send a letter to the person (or family of the person) who you are honoring, please include their name, address, and any message you would like to share.
+If you would like the Peace Corps to send a letter to the person (or family of the person) who you are honoring, please include their name, address, and any message you would like to share.

-If you are going to mail a check you may include this information on the donation form.
-If you are donating over the phone you can provide this information to the person you speak with.
+If you are going to mail a check, you may include this information on the donation form.
+If you are donating over the phone, you can provide this information to the person you speak with.

-Although donating online is the fastest way for Volunteer projects to get funded, you may also donate by phone or mail.
+Although donating online is the fastest way to fund Volunteer projects, you may also donate by phone or mail.

 You can send a check to: